-Although more commonly diagnosed in older children, Type 1 diabetes can occur at any age.
-We spoke to Suzie, whose mother’s intuition led to diagnosis of Type 1 diabetes when her son was just 23 months old.
+Although more commonly diagnosed in older children, type 1 diabetes can occur at any age.
+We spoke to Suzie, whose mother’s intuition led to a diagnosis of type 1 diabetes when her son was just 23 months old.

 Why is my son always hungry and thirsty?

-In type 1 diabetes, the pancreas which normally produces a hormone insulin to regulate blood sugar levels, stops working properly.
-The pancreatic cells which produce insulin are progressively destroyed and this causes blood glucose levels to rise.
-Other body organs try to correct blood glucose levels.
+In type 1 diabetes the pancreas, which normally produces the hormone insulin to regulate blood sugar levels, stops working properly.
+The pancreatic cells that produce insulin are progressively destroyed, causing blood glucose levels to rise.
+Other body organs try to correct the blood glucose levels.
 For example, the kidneys produce urine more rapidly to remove excess glucose from the body, which causes more frequent urination and thirst.
 Because glucose in the blood cannot be used as a source of energy, the body starts to burn fat instead, which leads to weight loss.

-“I had a mother’s intuition that something was not right with my son and ‘googled’ 3 symptoms: Constant Hunger – Bed Wetting – Constant Thirst.
-On my computer appeared all the info on Type 1 Diabetes.”
+“I had a mother’s intuition that something was not right with my son and googled three symptoms: constant hunger, bed wetting, and constant thirst.
+On my computer appeared all the info on type 1 diabetes.”

 Getting tested for type 1 diabetes

 However in hindsight Suzie is glad she did.
-Having a blood test is the only way to diagnose type 1 diabetes – although urine and finger prick tests can be used as an initial test for type 1 diabetes in doctor’s consulting rooms, they are always followed by a blood test.
+Having a blood test is the only way to diagnose type 1 diabetes – although urine and finger prick tests can be used as an initial test for type 1 diabetes in a doctor’s consulting rooms, they are always followed by a blood test.